payu-india/CMS-Chatbot/docs/international card payments/dynamic-currency-conversion-workflow.md

 * **Simplified Global Expansion**: Display prices and accept payments in multiple currencies without complex operational changes
 * **Convenient Settlements:** Get settlements in INR or non-INR currencies as per your business needs.

 MCC helps businesses expand internationally while providing customers with the clarity and convenience of seeing prices in their familiar currency throughout their shopping journey.
-The following steps describes the workflow involved in DCC with sample checkout page screenshots.
+The following steps describes the workflow involved in MCC with sample checkout page screenshots.

 1. Customer browses products on merchant’s website and sees prices on website in their local currency.